-sober black, flashy white and baffling purple color options for the DROID RAZR, and Verizon has just confirmed it for us.
+We’d previously heard that Motorola was adding a pleasant blue to its sober black, flashy white and baffling purple color options for the DROID RAZR, and Verizon has just confirmed it for us.
 You can find the blue DROID

 If sober black, flashy white and flamboyant purple aren’t enough for you, then perhaps something a little more conservative will convince you to buy a new Motorola DROID RAZR.
-Yet another hue was spotted in a Verizon internal website, indicating that the blue version of the phone would be coming out on May 18th for $149.99, on contract of course.
-That'll make the DROID RAZR the most color-varied smartphone out there at the moment.
+Yet another hue was spotted in a Verizon

-Droid Does campaign fondly: it kicked off with Motorola’s original DROID and was instrumental in giving Android a leg up on iOS in the United States in 2009.
-While the Droid Does campaign continued with the likes of the HTC DROID Incredible and others, it seemed to disappear from the airwaves once Verizon got its hands on the iPhone 4.
-Now it's back, showing off the DROID 4, DROID RAZR and DROID RAZR MAXX from Motorola.
+American Android aficionados will remember Verizon’s Droid Does campaign fondly: it kicked off with Motorola’s original DROID and was instrumental in giving Android a leg up on iOS in the United States in 2009.
+While

-DROID RAZR and RAZR MAXX still haven’t received Android 4.0 Ice Cream Sandwich -- officially at least.
-While we’ve seen various documents suggesting the update is coming soon, including the testing schedule leaked yesterday, we now have what could be the final Ice Cream Sandwich build.
-It has leaked and will be available soon.
+The Motorola DROID RAZR and RAZR MAXX still haven’t received Android 4.0 Ice Cream Sandwich — officially at least.
+While we’ve seen various documents suggesting the update is coming soon, including the testing

-HTC Rezound, Motorola DROID RAZR and DROID RAZR MAXX got something of a false alarm a few weeks ago, when Best Buy claimed that these Verizon phones were getting Ice Cream Sandwich updates.
-The upgrade days came and went, but Verizon, Motorola and HTC remained steadfast that they'd be updated... eventually.
-Now an internal Verizon screenshot shows that the RAZRs' testing period will end on May 17th, and the Rezound will end even sooner, on May 7th.
+We know, we know – owners of the HTC Rezound, Motorola DROID RAZR and DROID RAZR MAXX got something of a false alarm a few weeks ago, when Best Buy claimed that these Verizon phones were getting Ice Cream Sandwich updates.

-Verizon are having some issues with that Android 4.0.3 Ice Cream Sandwich update we’ve been waiting for, and even saw leaked earlier this month.
+Here is some interesting news today.
+It appears that Motorola and Verizon are having some issues with that Android 4.0.3 Ice Cream Sandwich update we’ve been waiting for, and even saw leaked earlier this month.
 After

-DROID RAZR and DROID RAZR MAXX pretty hard over the last few weeks.
+Motorola has made liking the DROID RAZR and DROID RAZR MAXX pretty hard over the last few weeks.
 Leak after leak seemed to indicate that the long-awaited Ice Cream Sandwich update, or a test, or a beta, or something, was just